RichardValerosoUniverse/The-Valeroso-City/README.md

 **Phase 2: The Command**

 Once you have the truth, you will gain the tools to wield it.
 We will move beyond a simple "financial diet" to a state of absolute control.
-You'll master the crucial difference between your statement date and due date, and you'll learn to command your financial ratios.
+You'll master the crucial difference between your **statement date and due date**, and you'll learn to command your financial ratios.
+We'll also expose **the minimum payment trap**, which is **the deceptive illusion that is stealing your financial future**.
 The heart of this section is the **5% credit utilization rule**—a single strategy that acts as a master key to a top-tier credit score.
 This is where you learn to bend the system to your will.

 **Phase 3: The Ascension**